 ‘Ride of Silence’ Raises Awareness on Bicyclist Fatalities

-Posted On behalf of Pfeifer Morgan & Stesiak on May 26, 2016 in Bodily Injury
+Posted On behalf of Pfeifer Morgan & Stesiak on May 26, 2016 in Personal Injury

 On May 18th, people around the world participated in the Ride of Silence.
 This international event honors cyclists who have been killed in the previous year by distracted or careless drivers.